 The products and services in this area include the preservation and production of affordable housing using a variety of programs and funding sources.
 As the low-income population continues to grow, the need for affordable housing also increases.
 Families are unable to provide necessary improvements to homes, which increases the importance of preservation activities.
-Although Virginia has not been as seriously affected by foreclosures as other states, thousands of citizens have lost their homes.
-This means that they now need affordable rental housing, which is in very short supply.

 The Department anticipates an increased need for affordable rental housing.
 Compounding the issue of supply related to affordable rental housing, the availability of thousands of subsidized rental units is threatened by the expiration of low-income housing tax credits on multi-family projects across Virginia.
 Re-capitalization of these developments would extend their useful lives and continue to make them affordable for low-income citizens.

-There will also be an increased need for permanent supportive housing as Virginia shifts its approach to address chronic homelessness.
+There will also be an increased need for permanent supportive housing as Virginia works to address chronic homelessness.
 The state is making efforts to move persons with disabilities from institutions to community-based services.
 This increases the demand for special needs housing that is affordable, accessible and available.
 The Department anticipates a continued significant demand for housing support services for specific populations including those with special needs, veterans, disabled, elderly and re-entering prisoners.
 DHCD also has wealth-building programs to help eligible individuals save funds for future use, such as to assist with a down payment for a house and receive counseling services to help prepare "savers" for the responsibilities associated with homeownership.